MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Rearchitect or rebuild (5%)

-For key applications essential to your business, which cannot be effectively replaced by SaaS or low-code solutions, consider rearchitecting or rebuilding these applications.
-Although complex, this is vital for making the most of cloud technology.
+If you can't effectively replace essential business applications with SaaS or low-code solutions, consider rearchitecting or rebuilding the applications.
+Although doing this is complex, it's vital for making the most of cloud technology.
 The main goal is to tailor these applications for the cloud.
-This involves several key aspects.
+This involves several key aspects:

 - *Scalability*: Adapt the application to handle varying demand levels efficiently.
 - *Reliability*: Improve the application’s ability to operate consistently without failures.
 - *Security*: Integrate advanced security measures to protect data and operations in the cloud.

-Additionally, this stage allows for the integration of advanced technologies like Generative AI.
-This enhances application functionalities in significant ways.
+You can also integrate advanced technologies like generative AI at this stage.
+Integrated solutions can enhance application functionality in significant ways.

 - *Predictive analytics*: Use AI to anticipate customer needs.
 - *Process automation*: Employ AI to automate business processes.